How To Train Your Cat Or Kitten To Sit

 Pet training can be easier when you’re using a clicker.

 You can combine the command “sit” with a clicker device.
-Use the clicker only when the cat is actually sitting down, otherwise it won’t know why you’re making the clicking noise.
+Use the clicker only when your cat is actually sitting down.
+Otherwise she won’t know why you’re making the clicking noise.

 Using small portions of cat food instead of treats is acceptable as long as you aren’t overfeeding your kitty.
-This way you will keep its interest going strong and won’t make it obese.
+This way you will keep her interest going strong and won’t make it obese.

-Keep the training sessions going on a daily basis for not longer than 10 minutes, otherwise your cat will lose interest or even get irritated.
+Keep the training sessions going daily for no longer than 10 minutes.
+Any longer than that and your cat will lose interest or even get irritated.
 Repeat the sessions each day for as long as it takes.
 Some cats may learn how to sit down during the first week, others may need more time.

-Younger kittens are taught tricks more easily than senior cats, but you can still teach your feline furball new tricks regardless of its age.
+Younger kittens learn tricks more easily than senior cats, but you can still teach your feline furball new tricks regardless of her age.

-Keep up the consistency and always keep in mind that you need to practice the positive reinforcement techniques, unless you want your pet to start fighting back.
-You’ll know if the training has been successful when your cat starts responding to the command “sit” without the need of food and treats as rewards.
+Keep up the consistency and always keep in mind that you need to practice the positive reinforcement techniques.
+You’ll know if the training has been successful when your cat starts responding to the command “sit” without the enticement of food and treats as rewards.

 Last Updated on